 - Reboot the iCMP and remove all paired devices.
 See 'Unpairing from all paired devices' above.

-- Reboot the reader
+- Attempt to pair the reader

 - The reader will show 'Press F for menu'.
 If the reader boots through to 'Welcome' screen, the user did not enter the code fast enough